How would you feel if you knew a spider was within 10 feet of where you are? It’s more likely no more than three feet away, but still.

 When you care about your employees, know what they fear, and understand why, you can work collaboratively with them to chart a course for them to confront their fears.

-And that, in a way that honors them and believes in them enough to encourage them to take the risks necessary to maximize their potential.
+When you honor and believe in your employees, you can encourage them to take the risks necessary to maximize their potential.

 Address Fears Outside of the Workplace with Full Sail Leadership Academy Workshops